DannyAndres/task-manager-expressjs/README.md

 To run the server in development mode using `ts-node`, follow these steps:

 1. Ensure you are in the project directory.
+2. Copy `.env.example` file and rename it into `.env`.
-2. Run the following command:
+3. Run the following command:
 ```bash
    pnpm run start
 ```